 Isn’t Title IX just about athletics?

 Title IX addresses any form of discrimination based on sex in education.
 Under Title IX, sexual harassment and sexual violence are forms of sex discrimination, and the law requires that all incidents of sexual harassment and sexual violence be viewed as discrimination and be investigated as appropriate.
 Sex-based discrimination in athletics is one form of discrimination, but the law was actually created to respond to sex discrimination in employment at educational institutions receiving federal funds.
-The law applies to both students and employees, and BYU’s Sexual Misconduct Policy also applies to university visitors (such as independent contractors, vendors, visiting lecturers, and visiting student athletes).
+The law applies to both students and employees, and BYU’s Sexual Harassment Policy also applies to university visitors (such as independent contractors, vendors, visiting lecturers, and visiting student athletes).

-If a school knows or reasonably should know about any form of Sexual Misconduct or sex discrimination, Title IX requires the school to take immediate action to eliminate the misconduct/discrimination, prevent its recurrence, and address its effects.
-Additionally, the Office for Civil Rights expects schools to take proactive measures to prevent Sexual Misconduct and sex discrimination.
+If a school knows or reasonably should know about any form of Sexual Harassment or sex discrimination, Title IX requires the school to take immediate action to eliminate the misconduct/discrimination, prevent its recurrence, and address its effects.
+Additionally, the Office for Civil Rights expects schools to take proactive measures to prevent Sexual Harassment and sex discrimination.
 Pursuant to the Violence Against Women Act, a school has extensive obligations to provide programs to prevent dating violence, domestic violence, sexual assault, and stalking.